Parallel Translates of Represented Matroids: Introduction

 A vector is understood as either a row vector or a column vector, depending on its meaning in the context.
-Our motivation is the work of Athanasiadis \cite{Athanasiadis2010} on deformations of hyperplane arrangements.
+Our motivation is the work of Athanasiadis \cite{Athanasiadis2010} on deformations of hyperplane arrangements and the work of Oxley-Wang \cite{Oxley-Wang} on derived matroids.

 Given a hyperplane arrangement $\mathcal{A}$ in a vector space $V$.
 The {\bf characteristic polynomial} of $\mathcal{A}$ is